-- (4) Accessory Building Height.
-The mean height, as measured along the slope of the roof of accessory buildings or accessory structures permitted in a required rear or side setback area, may not exceed fifteen (15) feet in height.
-The Planning Director may grant up to a ten (10) percent increase upon finding that the additional height enables the building design and roof-pitch to be more consistent with the principal structure.
+- a.
+The mean height, as measured along the slope of the roof of accessory buildings or accessory structures permitted in a required rear or side setback area, may not exceed fifteen (15) feet in height. - b.
+The Planning Director may grant up to a ten (10) percent increase upon finding that the additional height enables the building design and roof-pitch to be more consistent with the principal structure. - c.
+The Planning Director may approve accessory structure heights of up to twenty-two (22) feet if the accessory structure meets the minimum setback requirements and is not taller than the principal structure on the lot on which it is located or on adjacent lots. - d.
 Mean height shall not include the height of the parapet if the Planning Director finds that the parapet is consistent with and complementary to the front of the principal structure. - (5) Limits on Accessory Building Area and Number.
-The combined gross area of all accessory buildings or portions thereof located in side and rear yards shall not exceed forty (40) percent of the required rear setback area, nor shall more than two (2) accessory buildings over any part of a required side or rear setback area. - (6) Non-residential Districts.
-In BC, C and M districts, all structures shall be considered principal structures unless the Planning Director finds that the structure and its use are accessory to a principal use being conducted in another building on the site. - (7) Free-standing Carports.
+The combined gross area of all accessory buildings or portions thereof located in side and rear yards shall not exceed forty (40) percent of the required rear setback area, nor shall more than two (2) accessory buildings over any part of a required side or rear setback area.

+(6) Non-residential Districts.

+a.
+In BC, C and M districts, all structures shall be considered principal structures unless the Planning Director finds that the structure and its use

+- are accessory to a principal use being conducted in another building on the site. - b.
+Accessory structures shall comply with the minimum setback requirements for principal non-residential structures in the applicable zoning district, except where a property in a C or M district backs up to a B-C, C or M district, an accessory structure that is no more than fifteen (15) feet in height shall be set back from the rear property a minimum of five (5) feet. - c.
+In BC and C districts, accessory structures other than gas station pumps in C-2 districts, shall be located in an interior side or rear yard. - d.
+Portable storage units shall comply with the provisions of section 10-10(c) of the City Code. - e.
+Not more than two (2) accessory structures may be allowed per lot in a BC or C district. - (7) Free-standing Carports.
 Free-standing carports shall comply with the setback requirements for carports and accessory structures established in this section and Sec.
 58-150, as applicable, subject to those provisions and the following: - a.
 If the free-standing carport is more than eight (8) feet in height, it shall have more than one roof plane and shall have roofing materials that match the roof of the principal structure.
-For purposes of this paragraph, an arched roof shall be considered to have more than one plane.
+For purposes of this paragraph, an arched roof shall be considered to have more than one plane. - b.

-b.
 If located within a required side and or rear setback, there shall be an opaque fence of not less than six (6) feet in height between the free-standing carport and the nearest property line.